Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 - **Brute-Force Complexity:** Without DP, you might explore $O(d^N)$ possible decision sequences.
 - **Dynamic Programming Advantage:** DP avoids redundant work by storing intermediate results and building the overall solution efficiently.

+#### Classic Examples of DP
+Dynamic programming has been successfully applied in various fields.
+Some classic examples include:
+- **Job Sequencing:** Scheduling tasks in an order that optimizes overall performance or cost.
+- **Tape Utilization:** Optimally storing data on tape where order and grouping affect retrieval efficiency.

 Classic examples
 - job sequencing